BeckaL/MarsRover/README.md

 This is achieved with a simple function which derives whether the quickest way to get to the target is to go forwards or backwards given the xs and ys of the from coordinate and the target coordinate.
 It traverses along the y axis until it hits the coordinate, and then along the x axis.
 Tested in `PathFinderTest`

-Future improvements given more time:
+<br> Future improvements given more time:
-1. add error handling for when the start or target coordinates are not within the grid
+<br>1. add error handling for when the start or target coordinates are not within the grid
-2. implement path finding with obstacles via breadth first search
+<br>2. implement path finding with obstacles via breadth first search

 ### `model directory`
 Contains all the case classes and traits used to express the domain.